 4. Does the employer have the power to control the employee's conduct?
 Specifically, does the employer have the power to control both the end or the goal and the manner and means to achieve the end or the goal?

-If the answer is "yes" to all the questions, then an employer-employee relationship exists.
-If an employer-employee relationship exists, then one person is an employer and the other is an employee.
+If all answers to the question above is a resounding "Yes", then an employer-employee relationship exists.
 If an employer-employee relationship does not exist then their relationship could be that of a client and an independent contractor.
-This guide will explain each of the tests in detail.

-The power to select and hire employees is a pretty straightforward test.
-If a person or organization, such as a corporation or a partnership, has the power to choose who will work for them, then they have the power to select and hire employees.
+The power to select and hire employees is a straightforward test.
+If the employer has the power to choose who will work for them, basically they have the power to select and hire employees.

 The test of whether wages are paid is also straightforward.
 However, it should be noted that the name by which the "wages" are called or the method of computing the wages is not the basis of an employer-employee relationship.